prafullgangrade/prafullgangrade/README.md

   **Introduction**

   In this Task I try to solve and answer all query related to this task and find insights from data for answer a few simple questions about his customers, especially     about their visiting patterns, how much money they’ve spent and also which menu items are their favourite.
-Having this deeper connection with his customers will help   him deliver a better and more personalised experience for his loyal customers.
+Having this deeper connection with customers will help   to deliver a better and more personalised experience for his loyal customers.

 - **Project 2** : https://github.com/prafullgangrade/Pizza-Runner_SQL_challange-2.git